cs519-fall21/cs519-research-project-bsk/deciding-a-topic-refined.md

-## better Memory compression in RAM
+## Better ways to achieve page compression in linux
 1. existing features in linux: **zram**
 2. zswap is experimental - both zram and zswap are hacky in nature.
 No real runtime compression support.
 3. Figure out why compression is yet to develop in linux.